Physical therapy student working with a child

 Jody Eckert, PT, DPT, EdD

-Board Certified Clinical Specialist in Orthopaedics, Director of Doctoral Physical Therapy Program, Associate Professor of Physical Therapy
+Board Certified Clinical Specialist in Orthopaedics, Chair of Doctoral Physical Therapy, Associate Professor of Physical Therapy

 I've served as faculty in the University of Mary DPT program since 2007.
 In fall 2021, I transitioned from the DCE role into the role of program director.
 I'm from Bismarck originally and my husband, Robb, and I feel blessed to be raising our two children (Emerson and Bobby) here in this community.
 Initially, I got my BA in Exercise Science from Concordia College in 2001 and then worked my way through a master's degree in PT and then two doctorates in PT and educational leadership.
 In my free time, I love spending time with my family outside skiing, hiking, and going on walks together.
 I also enjoy running, cycling, and reading.
 I'm an avid sports fan of any sport my kids are currently playing.